Coronavirus digest: French parliament approves vaccine pass | DW | 26.07.2021

 She said the virus has become "more contagious than ever," calling on the unvaccinated to "help us move past this virus once and for all."

-Hawaii's seven-day daily average for new infections climbed 192% from July 10 to Friday, the Associated Press reported, citing the state's health department.
+Hawaii's seven-day daily average for new infections increased 192% from July 10 to Friday, the Associated Press reported, citing the state's health department.

 Ghana's president, Nana Akufo-Addo, said his country was hoping to receive at least 18 million doses of the coronavirus jab before October.